jpassaro/mothersback/doc/intention.md

 [additional structure](#addl-structure) is needed to define the planar arrangement we'll be playing with.

-In principle, we're not picky about what the graph nodes are.
+In principle, we're not picky about what the graph vertices are.
 In testing and abstract buliding, they will be integers.
-For the pretty visuals we have in mind, they'll probably be SVG objects.
-We should be able to build some utilities for arbitrary X/Y points in the cartesian plane, which we could then exploit with SVG points or something similar.
+For the pretty visuals we have in mind, they'll probably be SVG or Canvas objects.

 ### API sketch